itsamrit/itsamrit/README.md

 - 👀 I’m interested in DSA
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫
+- C

+Commit changes in Codespace -> Push to Personal repo -> Make pull request to Company repo

 1. FORK the company repo to your own repoCode in your Codespace
 2. COMMIT to save code/changes in codespace along with timestamp & message